 I also took the course “The Hague Process: International Security and Cyberspace Operations”, organized by the OAS and the CopyrightX intellectual property course, taught by the Berkman-Klein Center in conjunction with Harvard University.

-I also worked as a legal counselor for Laboratorios Chile (2016), ad hoc arbitrator in a domain name conflict for NIC Chile (2017) and as an external consultant for the Organization of American States in cybersecurity (2019).
+Currently, I work as a consultant, where I have been involved as a legal counselor for Laboratorios Chile (2016), ad hoc arbitrator in a domain name conflict for NIC Chile (2017) and as an external consultant for the Organization of American States in cybersecurity (2019).

-I have also been a peer reviewer for the Chilean Journal of Law and Technology, the Law and Justice Magazine of the Universidad Silva Henríquez and the Colombian Yearbook of International Law.
+I have been a peer-reviewer at the Chilean Journal of Law and Technology, the Law and Justice Journal of the Silva Henríquez University and the Colombian Yearbook of International Law, as well as a visiting professor in different postgraduate programs.